kevinolega/callcentertrainingtips/_posts/2018-03-29-recommended-podcasts.md

 My favorites include technology, automation and some news.

-Colin is a great story teller.
+Colin is a great story-teller.

-Expect to pick up inspiration on analogies, story telling, making a case and your communication skills in general.
+Expect to pick up inspiration on analogies, story-telling, making a case and your communication skills in general.

 This is my favorite podcast and I've listened to every episode.